India's Kohli hits first century in 1,021 days

 He has hit five IPL centuries, including four in 2016, in 223 games.

-KL Rahul, who was captaining the side in the absence of Rohit Sharma, made 62 off 41 balls, while left-arm bowler Fareed Ahmad claimed both wickets.
+KL Rahul, captaining the side in the absence of Rohit Sharma, made 62 off 41 balls, while left-arm seamer Fareed Ahmad claimed both wickets.

+Afghanistan were 9-4 and 21-6 in response, but Ibrahim Zadran's unbeaten 64 helped them avoid being bowled out.

-Kohli's 122 surpasses Rohit's previous mark of 118 for the highest individual score by an Indian batter in men's T20 internationals.
+Kohli's 122 surpasses Rohit's previous mark of 118 for the highest individual score by an India batter in men's T20 internationals.

-Neither India nor Afghanistan can qualify for the final, which will be contested between Sri Lanka and Pakistan on Sunday.
+Neither India nor Afghanistan can qualify for the final, which will be contested by Sri Lanka and Pakistan on Sunday.